arteymix/arteymix.github.io/_posts/2014-06-10-implementing-kohana-fragment-as-a-twig-extension.md

 Sure, PHP-written views are nicely implemented, but that does not just get the job done on sufficiently big project.

-I have discovered [Twig](twig.sensiolab.org), everything just became easy and efficient!
-I was in fact looking for an equivalent templating enging of [jinja2](jinja2.pocoo.org): Twig has the exact same syntax.
+The moment I have discovered [Twig](http://twig.sensiolab.org), everything just became easy and efficient!
+I was in fact looking for an equivalent templating engine of [jinja2](http://jinja2.pocoo.org): Twig has the exact same syntax.

 Twig allows you to write views as simply as: